gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 ### Introduction to Quasi-Experimental Designs
 Introduction to impact evaluation designs, other than randomized controlled trials, to understand program impacts.
 - December 8, 2020 from 10:00 am to 12:00 pm

+### Evaluation 101
+An introduction to evaluation as a research method: what it is, what questions it can answer, and how it can help agencies better understand their programs, policies, and operations.
+- January 19, 2021 from 9:00 to 10:30 am

 ### Using Evidence to Inform Agency Priorities (Hosted by OMB Evidence Team)
 Highlight ways that agencies can use evidence to inform agency priorities, both mission and operational.